Relief for Kyiv? Russia vows to scale back near the capital

 The announcement was met with skepticism from the U.S. and others.

-Zelenskyy said it was Ukrainian troops who forced Russia’s hand, adding that “we shouldn’t ease our guard” because the invading army still “has a great potential to continue attacks against our country.”
+Zelenskyy said it was Ukrainian troops who forced Russia’s hand, adding that “we shouldn’t let down our guard” because the invading army still “has a great potential to continue attacks against our country.”

 Ukraine will continue negotiations, he said, but officials do not trust the word of the country that continues “fighting to destroy us.”